Pratt Miller Motorsports

 Pratt Miller Motorsports is an American auto racing team that currently competes in the LMP2 and the GTD Pro classes of the IMSA SportsCar Championship.
 It was founded as a division of Pratt Miller Engineering by Gary Pratt and Jim Miller in 1989.

-They are best known as service providers for many of General Motors' motorsports programs, including the operation of the Corvette Racing team.
+The team is best known as service provider for many of General Motors' motorsports programs, including the operation of the Corvette Racing team.